WilliamWTC/Examshell/README.md

 # Examshell
-Solutions to the 42 examshell questions.
+- Some Solutions to the 42/WeThinkCode C-language examshell questions.